The cost of living in Cuenca, or Ecuador in general, is often cited as one of the core reasons why expats move here.

 I believe we could get our monthly costs down to $1,500 if we needed to.
 But, this would require a lifestyle change and moving to a cheaper house.

 Lastly, to get money into Ecuador, we generally use a low-fee online service, as traditional bank transfers normally cost more and are more effort.
+But, online transfers work best if you open an Ecuadorian bank account.

 Do you live in Cuenca and happy to share your monthly costs?
 Feel free to let us know if the comments below.
 Or, perhaps you’re still deciding about Cuenca and are busily comparing prices between here and your home country.
 If this is you, let us know if the cost of living in Cuenca is high, low, or similar to what you’re paying now.